-Holy Scripture is a sacred mystery, divine in its origin and human in its mediation.
-Its inspiration is not a process to be analyzed, but a fact to be known and experienced as the saving truth it reveals is imprinted on the heart and mind of the believer by its own divine author.
-The nature of the mystery that is Scripture may be illustrated by reference to the still more wonderful mystery of the theanthropic person of Jesus Christ, the incarnate Son, who at the same time is both God and man.
-Can this Son of Man who knows hunger and thirst and fatigue, yes, and death, be in truth the almighty and pre-existent Son of God?
-Is it really possible for human weakness and divine power to be brought together?
-Yes, for he is also the risen, victorious, and glorified Lord; and by that same inner certification of the Holy Spirit, which seals the testimony of the Scriptures, we know, unassailably, and we confess that Jesus is the Christ, the Son of the living God.
+To sum up: Holy Scripture is a sacred mystery, divine in its origin and human in its mediation.
+Its inspiration is not a process to be analysed, but a fact to be known and experienced as the saving truth it reveals is imprinted on the heart and mind of the believer by its own divine author.
+The nature of the mystery that is Scripture may be illustrated by reference to the still more wonderful mystery of the theanthropic person of Christ, the incarnate Son, who is both God and man at the same time.
+Can this Son of Man who knows hunger and thirst and fatigue, yes, and death, be in truth also the almighty Son of God?
+Are human weakness and divine power really reconcilable?
+Yes, for he is the risen, victorious, and glorified Lord and by that same inner certification of the Holy Spirit, which seals the testimony of the Scriptures, we know, unassailably, and we confess that Jesus is the Christ, the Son of the Living God.
 The humanity of the incarnate Son does not and cannot annul his deity.
-Nor can it detract from or diminish his deity.
-Deity is an absolute category.
-It does not admit of degrees of more or less.
-The deity of Christ is at all times full and unimpaired.
-And so too (though of course in a quite different category) the Bible is the very Word of God.
-Its "humanity" does not annul or diminish its "divinity."
-Its "weaknesses" do not contradict its strength and, especially, its dynamic ability to make us wise unto salvation through faith in the Saviour it proclaims.
+And so, too (though of course in a quite different category), the Bible is the very Word of God.
+Its 'humanity' does not annul its 'divinity'.
+Its 'weaknesses' do not contradict its strength - its dynamic ability to make us wise unto salvation through faith in the Saviour it proclaims.